MatthewHaas/genetic_diversity/README.md

 The directory [umgc_pilot_study](umgc_pilot_study) contains some scripts that were used in the pilot GBS study by [Shao _et al._ (2020)](https://link.springer.com/content/pdf/10.1007/s12686-019-01116-9.pdf).

+**Genome stats:** The script [merge_fastq_read_counts.py](merge_fastq_read_counts.py) was used to merge the fastq read counts from each of the two sequening runs and summing them based on sample identity.
+The average read count from the FASTQC report (this one run by the University of Minnesota Genomics Center) was 2.1 million reads/sample.
+I used the CSV output file from this script to find the total read count (1.8 billion reads for 873 samples).
+We filtered out some samples which were included in the sequencing run, but which were not part of the diversity study.
+This was done in Excel using the ```VLOOKUP()``` function on the sample key.

 # Figures

 **Figure 1.** This figure shows the location of collection sites on public, non-tribal land in Minnesota and Wisconsin.
 The map uses watershed boundaries provided by the Minnesota Department of Natural Resources.<br>